hypothesis/h/INSTALL.rst

-Installing Hypothes.is
+Installing
 ######################

-Hypothes.is currently requires several tools to build and run from scratch.
+Dependencies:
+* Python v2.7+ (No Python 3 support yet -- want to help?)
+* _CoffeeScript v1.6+
+* _Sass v3.2+
+* _Compass v0.12+
+* _ElasticSearch v0.19+

 See the platform specific INSTALL.<platform>.rst files for more information about how to install the dependencies on any specific platform.

-In the future, releases will include built versions of static assets for integrators wanting to produce custom embeddings of the project on their own sites and the project welcomes packaging efforts to make including the Hypothes.is service in any framework easy.
+In the future, releases will include built versions of static assets which will eliminate the need for those who wish to integrate with their own Python web services but do not need to modify the front-end sources.

 The project code itself is a pyramid_ application which can be integrated into any WSGI_ compatible framework and run on any WSGI web server (such as gunicorn_ or uWSGI_).
-Until the project is ready for an alpha release, it may not be installable from the Python Package Index.
+Until the project is ready for general testing it will not be installable from the Python Package Index.
 Instead, the application should be built in a virtual environment which can be set up as follows::